stevecrozz/lithostech.com/_posts/2009-03-06-possible-wage-cuts-for-fresno-bee-employees.markdown

 - fresno
 comments: []
 ---
-{% picture thumbnail-left 2009/fb-door.jpg alt="door to the old fresno bee building" %}
+{% responsive_image path: static/img/full/2009/fb-door.jpg alt: "door to

-Our newsroom 'guild' [votes Tuesday](http://cancelthebee.blogspot.com/2009/03/mcclatchy-layoff-update.html) on whether or not they will allow wage cuts for guild members.
+the old fresno bee building" class: "img-float-left" %} Our newsroom 'guild' [votes Tuesday](http://cancelthebee.blogspot.com/2009/03/mcclatchy-layoff-update.html) on whether or not they will allow wage cuts for guild members.
 The proposed wage cuts would be 0-6%, applied progressively based on annual